 An easy walk from Mittagong town centre, Lake Alexandra is a favourite with locals.
 The pathway around the lake is perfect for little people on scooters, the playground keeps the kids busy, and there is access to easy grade bushwalks if you fancy doing some exploring.
 Pack a hamper and a blanket then plonk yourself down for a picnic in the sun with the kidlets.

 Ah, bowling.
 Nothing like a bit of family bonding over some knock-em-down action!
 All ages are catered for at Highlands Entertainment Centre with lightweight balls and bumpers available on all lanes and for the bigger kids, the arcade games are a real hit.
-Something for them to do when they’ve stopped laughing at you in your bowling /clown shoes.
-Oh, and don’t forget your socks!
-Open 7 days.
-Prices start from $11 Kids and $16 Adults
+Something for them to do when they've stopped laughing at you in your bowling / clown shoes.
+If bowling isn't your thing, these guys have just opened a mini putt putt golf course - soooo awesome!
+Open 7 Days.

 Fitzroy Falls Bushwalk